John F. Lundgren: Early life and education

 Lundgren was born in Braintree, Massachusetts.
 He is a graduate of Dartmouth College where he was the captain of the golf team.
 He received his MBA from Stanford University.

 Career

-Lundgren became 1995 the President of European Consumer Products at James River Corporation and held that position until to 1997.
+Lundgren became 1995 the President of European Consumer Products at James River Corporation and held that position until 1997.
 In 1997 he became the President of European Consumer Products for Fort James Corporation.
-In January 2001 he was the President of European Consumer Products at Georgia-Pacific which he held until to February 2004.
+In January 2001 he was the President of European Consumer Products at Georgia-Pacific which he held until February 2004.

-On March 1, 2004 he was made the Chairman of Stanley Black & Decker until March 12, 2010 when he was made the President.
-He was again named Chairman from March 13, 2013.
-This meant he was CEO or chairman of Stanley Black & Decker from March 1, 2004 through July 31, 2016.
+On March 1, 2004, he was made the Chairman of Stanley Black & Decker until March 12, 2010, when he was made the President.
+He was again named chairman from March 13, 2013.
+This meant he was CEO or chairman of Stanley Black & Decker from March 1, 2004, through July 31, 2016.

 In 2010, he was one of the highest paid CEOs, with compensation of $32.6 million that year.